How to Use Music to Meditate

 Binaural Beats and Solfeggio Frequencies

 For a deeper meditation experience, you can try solfeggio frequencies or binaural beats, which many people use for their calming and restorative effects.
 You can easily find these sounds for free on platforms like YouTube.
-Listening to binaural beats can help you stabilize your mind and has been shown to reduce pain, anxiety and depression.
+Listening to binaural beats can help you stabilize your mind and has been shown to reduce pain, anxiety, and depression.

 Solfeggio frequencies consist of specific tones — commonly nine, ranging from 174 Hz to 852 Hz — that you can use in chanting and meditation.
 Chanting these frequencies can help you foster spiritual connection and support emotional balance.
 Using meditation and chanting with these tones can enhance your overall well-being and promote relaxation.